What Is My IP Address? — Find Your IP Instantly

 IPv6 addresses look like 2001:db8::1 — eight groups of hexadecimal digits.
 IPv6 supports 340 undecillion unique addresses, enough for every device on Earth for the foreseeable future.
 Most modern networks assign both; this tool shows whichever your connection uses.

-What does my IP address reveal?
+What does my IP address reveal about me?

 Your IP address can expose your approximate location (usually city or region level), your ISP, and your timezone.
 It does not reveal your exact street address, your name, or any personally identifiable information.
 Geolocation databases map IP ranges to physical locations, but these are estimates — sometimes off by tens of kilometres, especially on mobile networks.
+Only your ISP can link an IP to a specific customer, and only with a valid legal request.